-The effectiveness, accessibility and quality of personal and population-based laboratory services provided throughout the state are regularly evaluated.
+The effectiveness, accessibility and quality of personal and population-based laboratory services provided throughout the local jurisdiction are regularly evaluated.

-- There is a process to regularly evaluate the contribution of laboratory services to health outcomes, both at the population level and the personal services level. - There is a mechanism to regularly assess gaps in the testing performed by the SPH Laboratory System. - The quality of laboratory testing performed by the SPH Laboratory System is assessed using proficiency testing performance.
+- There is a process to regularly evaluate the contribution of laboratory services to health outcomes, both at the population level and the personal services level. - There is a mechanism to regularly assess gaps in the testing performed by the LPH Laboratory System. - The quality of laboratory testing performed by the LPH Laboratory System is assessed using proficiency testing performance.

-The effectiveness of the personal and population- based laboratory services provided throughout the state is regularly evaluated.
+The effectiveness of the personal and population-based laboratory services provided throughout the local jurisdiction is regularly evaluated.

-- The range of services as related to the SPH Laboratory System mission and purpose are evaluated on a regular basis. - The results of effectiveness assessments are used to assist with policy development and resource allocation. - Quality indicators exist to measure the effectiveness of services.
+- The range of services as related to the LPH Laboratory System mission and purpose are evaluated on a regular basis. - The results of effectiveness assessments are used to assist with policy development and resource allocation. - Quality indicators exist to measure the effectiveness of services.

-- Have a process in place to evaluate the effectiveness of services in the SPH Laboratory System? - Have a plan and the resources for tracking the contribution of laboratory services to health outcomes over time? - Have collaborative working relationships among system constituents in place and functioning successfully?
+- Have a process in place to evaluate the effectiveness of services in the LPH Laboratory System? - Have a plan and the resources for tracking the contribution of laboratory services to health outcomes over time? - Have collaborative working relationships among system constituents in place and functioning successfully?

-9.2.1 None Minimal Moderate Significant Optimal How would you rate the performance of the SPH Laboratory System collectively on achieving this Key Idea?
+9.2.1 None Minimal Moderate Significant Optimal

+How would you rate

+the performance of the

+LPH Laboratory System

+collectively on achieving

+this Key Idea?

-The availability of personal and population-based labora- tory services throughout the state is regularly evaluated.
+The availability of personal and population-based laboratory services throughout the local jurisdiction is regularly evaluated.